penraru/zumi/doc/how to set up Linky at HOME.md

     		  key_mgmt=WPA-PSK<br>
       }

-      Replace YOUR_NETWORK_NAME with your WiFi network name and YOUR_PASSWORD with your WiFi pFssword.
+      Replace YOUR_NETWORK_NAME with your WiFi network name and YOUR_PASSWORD with your WiFi password.
 Keep the quotation marks.
 (The key_mgmt field specifies what kind of security the WiFi network uses.)

 5. Move the SDCard to the Pi and connect the power port to a power supply via the USB cable.
 [TODO] need photo